Nivalyx/osu-wiki/wiki/Beatmap_ranking_procedure/id.md

 ## Ranking

 Beatmaps that have passed through the qualification stage have completed the ranking procedure.
 They have score leaderboards and reward players with performance points.

-Ranked beatmaps are only unranked under exceptional circumstances when issues are found shortly after they reach Ranked status.

 Adapun status Ranked ini sendiri pada umumnya bersifat permanen, di mana beatmap-beatmap yang telah berstatus Ranked hanya dapat di-*unrank* pada situasi-situasi tertentu.